Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 ## 3D-printing

-Now you need to print the housing of the Termial.
+Now you need to print the housing of the terminal.
 It consists of two parts, the box and the cover.

-The measurements of my housing are made for a specific cash register we use at our uni-partys, if you want to fit the terminal into your cash register you probably have to take the measurements by yourself and design your own box.
+The measurements of my housing are made for a specific cash register we use at our uni-partys, if you want to fit the terminal into your cash register you probably have to take the measurements by yourself and design your box.

-For printing you dont need support structure!
+For printing you don't need a support structure!

 ### cover